dataactivists/estimating_death_toll_of_war_on_gaza/reports/estimating_death_toll_of_war_on_gaza.md

 ### [Gaza Healthcare Letters - USA Letter](https://www.gazahealthcareletters.org/usa-letter-oct-2-2024) - 118.908 estimated as of October 2024

-The USA letter, pubslished in October 2024, gives the following estimate of indirect deaths: 10.000 people buried under the rubble, a conservative estimate of 62,413 deaths from malnutrition and disease (based on [IPC's estimates](https://www.ipcinfo.org/fileadmin/user_upload/ipcinfo/manual/IPC_Technical_Manual_3_Final.pdf) of mortality due to catastrophe and emergency levels of starvation), and a conservative estimate of 5.000 deaths in patients with chronic diseases.
+The USA letter, published in October 2024, gives the following estimate of indirect deaths: 10.000 people buried under the rubble, a conservative estimate of 62,413 deaths from malnutrition and disease (based on [IPC's estimates](https://www.ipcinfo.org/fileadmin/user_upload/ipcinfo/manual/IPC_Technical_Manual_3_Final.pdf) of mortality due to catastrophe and emergency levels of starvation), and a conservative estimate of 5.000 deaths in patients with chronic diseases.
 In addition to the official war-related deaths, the total represents "*at least 118,908*".

 This estimate *does not include* estimated deaths from infectious diseases, birth complications, etc. The most detailed estimate we have ([Crisis in Gaza](https://aoav.org.uk/wp-content/uploads/2024/02/gaza_projections_report.pdf)) places those deaths at 8-20% of total, for base and epidemics scenario, respectively.